davetom13/coopdeux/README.md

 # coopdeux
-Firmware for automated chicken coop
+Firmware for automated chicken coop based on Raspberry Pi and Arduino hardware